LelIllumina/Lelillumina.github.io/README.md

 ## Templating

 Wanna use my site as a template?
-Sure, just remove all the content and write your own, a lot of the pages have different themes so you can pick whichever one or even just parts of them, just credit me if you do :3 or else ill find you.

-Unfortunately i dont plan on making any actual themes, not that there any good in the first place, but i do plan on migrating to Astro, and then you could use those Astro Layouts.
+Sure if you use this github repo, otherwise itll be a bit hard

 ## Credits

+> [!IMPORTANT] Outdated Credits
+> These credits are for the old layout

 ### Main Index